oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 This specification requests registration of the following value in the IANA "OAuth Protected Resource Metadata" registry of {{IANA.OAuth.Params}} established by {{RFC9728}}.

-* Metadata Name: client_attestation_required
+* Metadata Name: client_attestation_pop_methods_supported
-* Metadata Description: JSON array of strings, each identifying a Proof of Possession mechanism the protected resource accepts when requiring Clients to present a Client Attestation as an additional security signal.
+* Metadata Description: JSON array of strings, each identifying a Proof of Possession method the protected resource accepts when requiring Clients to present a Client Attestation as an additional security signal.
 If omitted, presenting a Client Attestation is not required.
 * Change Controller: IETF
 * Reference: [](#additional-security-signal) of this specification

-## OAuth Client Attestation Proof-of-Possession Mechanisms Registry {#pop-mechanisms}
+## OAuth Client Attestation Proof-of-Possession Methods Registry {#pop-methods}

-This specification establishes the IANA "OAuth Client Attestation Proof-of-Possession Mechanisms" registry.
-This registry lists the Proof of Possession mechanisms that a Client may use to demonstrate possession of the Client Instance Key, referenced by the `client_attestation_required` metadata parameter defined in [](#additional-security-signal).
+This specification establishes the IANA "OAuth Client Attestation Proof-of-Possession Methods" registry.
+This registry lists the Proof of Possession methods that a Client may use to demonstrate possession of the Client Instance Key, referenced by the `client_attestation_pop_methods_supported` metadata parameter defined in [](#additional-security-signal).

-Client Attestation Proof-of-Possession Mechanisms are registered by Specification Required {{RFC8126}} after a two-week review period on the oauth-ext-review@ietf.org mailing list, on the advice of one or more Designated Experts.
+Client Attestation Proof-of-Possession Methods are registered by Specification Required {{RFC8126}} after a two-week review period on the oauth-ext-review@ietf.org mailing list, on the advice of one or more Designated Experts.
 To allow for the allocation of values prior to publication of the final version of a specification, the designated experts may approve registration once they are satisfied that the specification will be completed and published.
 However, if the specification is not completed and published in a timely manner, as determined by the designated experts, the designated experts may request that IANA withdraw the registration.

 Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register Client Attestation PoP: example").